Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

 > [!TIP]
 > This week's lesson slides have useful examples for SQL access control.

+> [!IMPORTANT]
+> In _Haaga Helia's SQL Server_ (not on SQL Server your own computer), you should refer to the table as `schemaName.TableName`.
+The `schemaName` is the username of the user who created the table, for example `DM_USER_99.TableName`.
+So, in your queries include the other student's username as the schema name, for example `SELECT * FROM DM_USER_99.Student`.

-1. Create a new table as below (replace '...' with a table name of your own choice).
+1. Create a new table as below (replace "XX" with a table name of your own choice).

     ```sql
-    CREATE TABLE ...
+    CREATE TABLE XX (
-    (
       id INTEGER NOT NULL,
       data VARCHAR(50) NOT NULL,
-      CONSTRAINT pk PRIMARY KEY(id)
+      CONSTRAINT PK_XX PRIMARY KEY(id)
     )
     ```